John Cochrane (politician): Civil War

 At the outbreak of the American Civil War he became a colonel of the 65th New York Volunteer Infantry (also known as the 1st United States Chasseurs), which he commanded in the Peninsular Campaign.
 In July 1862, he was promoted to brigadier general of volunteers, but resigned his commission in February 1863, ostensibly on account of failing health but more likely as a result of his political maneuverings after Fredericksburg.
 Before that date, he had commanded a brigade under Brigadier General John Newton of the VI Corps.
 This brigade was present at the Battle of Fredericksburg.
 Cochrane had also agitated for the removal of Ambrose Burnside as commander of the Army of the Potomac.
 Alexander Shaler replaced Cochrane as commander of the brigade.

 Later political career

 Cochrane was New York State Attorney General from 1864 to 1865, elected on the ticket which was nominated by the Union State Convention including Republicans and War Democrats.

-In 1864, he was nominated by the Radical Democracy Party for the vice-presidency on the ticket with John C. Frémont, but Frémont soon withdrew.
+In 1864, he was nominated by the Radical Democratic Party for the vice-presidency on the ticket with John C. Frémont, but Frémont soon withdrew.
 He was a delegate to the 1868 Republican National Convention.

 As leader of the New York delegation to the Liberal Republican Convention at Cincinnati in 1872, he was instrumental in securing the nomination of Horace Greeley for the presidency.

 Afterwards he became a Democrat again, and was elected a Sachem of Tammany Hall.
 In 1872 and 1873, he was President of the Common Council of New York City.
 As such he was Acting Mayor of New York when Mayor A. Oakey Hall temporarily retired during the Tweed investigation.